 • You spend a considerable amount of time thinking about, planning, and going on shopping excursions.

-Generally speaking, a shopping addiction involves getting pleasure from spending money on purchasing things – those addicted often feel “high” when making a purchase, but as soon as they get home from their shopping spree, the products that they purchased don’t bring them satisfaction anymore and often end up tossed aside and never reached for again.
+Generally speaking, a shopping addiction involves getting pleasure from spending money on purchasing things.
+When you’re addicted, you often feel “high” when making a purchase.
+However, as soon as you get home from your shopping spree, the euphoric feeling fades, and the satisfaction from spending money disappears.

 The Cycle of Shopping Addiction

-Shopping addiction, unfortunately, is a circle that will continue to happen unless you break it.
+Shopping addiction, unfortunately, is a cycle that will continue to happen unless you break it.
+We want to cover how the cycle of addiction works so you can better understand your (or your loved one’s) situation and help break the cycle.

 a graphic representing the circle of shopping addiction